Mikrotik Traceroute Command

 - listening for gateways along the way to respond with ICMP TIME_EXCEEDED.Max_ttl values for probes begin at one hop and are increased by one hop at a time.

 6. After filling out all the necessary information, click Start to launch the MikroTik Traceroute.

 7. You will receive the required findings from MikroTik after the system terminates the operation.

 That’s it.
 Mikrotik Traceroute Command was all you learned.
 As you reviewed, the traceroute on MikroTik is not that complicated.
 Now, you are ready to start checking hops on your Mikrotik and check and view the communication link between a source host and a destination host or network.

 How to Read Mikrotik Traceroute Command Output?

-When you run a Mikrotik traceroute command, the following information appears in the first line:
+When you run a Mikrotik traceroute command, t

 - The destination and its IP address.